spiralhalo/CanvasTutorial/2:-Making-the-pipeline-shader.md

 # Making the vertex shader

 Our first vertex shader would be a very basic one.
-First, start by adding these lines to the top of `main.vert`:
+First, start by adding these lines of code at the beginning of `main.vert`:

 ```glsl
 #include frex:shaders/api/vertex.glsl